Logo

 It indicates the maximum price the market is willing to pay for the asset during this period.
 The resistance level reflects a strong ‘sell zone’ sellers outnumber buyers, preventing the price from rising further.

-3. Support Level
+3. Support Level of the Triple Top Pattern

 The support level is identified by the lows formed between the peaks.
 It acts as a floor for the price during the pattern formation.